 What Is a Domestic Partnership?

 A domestic partnership is a civil union that recognizes “mutual interdependence” between two, unmarried adults.
-In order to legally register a domestic partnership in Baltimore, you must:
+In order to legally register a domestic partnership in Baltimore, Annapolis, Bel Air, and the rest of Maryland, you must:

-- Provide proof that you are living together and mutually interdependent (such as proof of a joint bank account, mortgage, car loan, or shared insurance policies), and
+- Provide proof that you are living together and mutually interdependent (such as proof of a joint bank account, mortgage, car loan, or shared insurance policies);

 - File a domestic partnership affidavit with the state.